wcstrickland/csv-importer/skeleton.md

 there is no feasible way to convert a row([]string) to []interface{} without adding n=columns itteration to every row maybe 3rd party orm?

+good news for the faithfull.
+I checked  a large csv file and include the same number of operations as usual and only ommited the database insertion.

+time was nominal

+meaning the bottleneck is in the connection to the database
+perhaps changing to a driver that uses cgo will work